GatraTechID/manifesto/enu/README.md

-# Gatra Tech ID & lokalSEO ID - Manifesto Hub
+# Gatra Tech ID & LokalSEO ID - Manifesto Hub
 Technical Reference for Digital Visibility via Search Engine Terms of Service (ToS) Compliance.
 EEAT is a Legacy Supremacy, Not a Comedy.
 SEO On-Fact driven by Fact-Benefit Metrics and Digital Ground-Truth Architecture—featuring transparent, open methodologies for the Public, Brand Owners, Business Entities, Agencies, and Practitioners.

 ## THE NEW PARADIGM SEO 2026